 Through the mitigation of physical symptoms, patients often experience a remarkable improvement in their quality of life.
 They report better sleep, reduced pain levels, and a regained ability to engage in activities they enjoy.
 The psychological benefit of gaining control over one's symptoms cannot be understated, providing a sense of hope and normalcy amidst the challenges of battling advanced cancer.

 "Laser therapy was a turning point for my mother.
-After months of battling with severe pain and mobility issues due to a tumor in her spine, the laser treatment provided her with immediate relief.
+After months of battling with severe pain and mobility issues due to a tumour in her spine, the laser treatment provided her with immediate relief.
 It was like watching someone get a part of their life back overnight," shares Julia, whose mother underwent laser therapy as part of her palliative care plan.

 Another testament comes from Raj, who says, "Seeing my father laugh and enjoy meals with us, without the constant reminder of his illness, was invaluable.
 Laser therapy alleviated the symptoms that made his days unbearable and allowed our family to create more memories together."
 These stories underscore the transformative role that laser therapy can play in the lives of patients and their families, offering hope and relief during some of life's most challenging moments.